behemehal/Ellie-Core-Library/README.md

-# Ellie Standard Library
+# Ellie Core Library
-This is level 0 of the standard library.
+This is the core library for the Ellie programming language.